 There are 100 reasons why people hate William Nylander, and many of them are rather stupid when you think about it.
 There is one interesting criticism of Nylander because it is actually about hockey, and falsifiable.
 That criticism is that William Nylander is especially inconsistent.
-One thought is that Nylander just looks inconsistent because of his smooth and efficient playing style.
+One thought is that Nylander just looks incontinent because of his smooth and efficient playing style.
 However, we don’t have to rely on gut feelings here.
 So today, let’s dive into the game-by-game data to find out if William Nylander is an inconsistent hockey player.

 Is William Nylander Inconsistent?